garth/cerebral-module-ui-driver/README.md

       username: {
         type: 'string', // supported types are string, int, float, date and time validate (value, done) { //optional
-          done(value.length > 0 ? '' : 'username is required')
+          // called if type casting is successful done(value.length > 0 ? '' : 'username is required')
         }
       },
       password: {
         type: 'string',
         validate (value, done) { // optional
-          done(value.length > 0 ? '' : 'password is required')
+          // called if type casting is successful done(value.length > 0 ? '' : 'password is required')
         }
       }
     },
     validate (values, done) { // optional
-      done()
+      // called if all individual fields are valid done()
     },
     onAfterValidate (args) { // optional
-      // args is the same as a an sync action method (state is writeable) with the
+      // args are the same as any sync action method (state is writeable) with the
       // following additions: fields, isValid, isFormValidation, isFieldValidation
       //
       // Since validation functions are async and do not have access to set state,